MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-roles.md

 1. In that section, add one or both roles ("Owner" and "Contributor").
 Then, map one or more security groups to each R Server role such as:

    ```"Authorization": {```<br>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;```"Owner": [ "Administrators" ],```<br>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;```"Contributor": [ "RProgrammers", "Quality" ]```<br>```}```

+   >[!WARNING]
+   >For AD/LDAP authentications, be careful not to use the `CN=` portion of the distinguished names.
+For example, if the distinguished name appears as `CN=Administrators`, enter only `Administrators` here.

 <!--#### Step 2.
 Allow R Server to check groups in Azure Active Directory